lieuzhenghong/imda-scene-understander-pipeline/python-pipeline/README.md

 ## System architecture overview

+The bulk of the architecture runs on the Jetson.
-Main running on the Jetson host: takes in webcam stream, sends the webcam images to the ML model running in a Docker on the Jetson, gets the depth of each object in the scene, then sends it out to the central command-and-control server.
+This bulk which I call the "main" function takes in the webcam stream, sends the webcam images to the ML model running in a Docker container on the Jetson, gets the depth of each object in the scene, then sends it out to the central command-and-control server.

 ## Installation instructions